felix-zailskas/CV4RS/README.md

 The current version supports four model types as described above.
 Which one should be used can be controlled by the execution flag `--model` it expects an input of [resnet, mlpmixer, convmixer, poolformer].

+### Averaging Algorithm

+The current version supports the FedAvg and FedDC averaging algorithms.
+Which one should be used can be controlled by the execution flag `--algo` it expects an input of [fedavg, feddc].
+The default is FedAvg.
+Note that the parallelized GPU logic only supports FedAvg.

 ## Logs

 Every training run produces log files in which the user can track the training progress.
-These will be saved under `logs/{scenario}_{model_type}_{current_date}/`.
+These will be saved under `logs/{scenario}/{model_type}/{averaging_algorithm}/epochs({LOCAL_EPOCHS})_comrounds({GLOBAL_COMMUNICATION_ROUNDS})_{current_time}`.
 There will be one global log file which tracks the progress of the global model as well as some meta information about the clients training, and one additional log file for each local client which tracks more detailed information about the local training progress.
+In the case of actiavted GPU parallelization the log files for the local clients will be replaced by a logs of the GPUWorkers to stdout only.